massacresIV/PF1EE/docs/srd/classes/core/sorcerer/bloodlines/accursed-bloodline.md

 **Dream Walking (Sp):** At 15th level, you can enter the ethereal plane.
 This functions like *ethereal jaunt*, but with a duration of 1 minute for every 2 sorcerer levels you possess.
 Once during this trip, you may cast *nightmare* as a spell-like ability on a creature you see on the Material Plane.
 (This is an exception to the normal rule that ethereal creatures cannot affect targets on the Material Plane).

 **Fearsome Survival (Su):** At 20th level, the power in your blood fully manifests, and you transcend your mortal form to become a true hag.
-Your creature type changes to monstrous humanoid, and you acquire all the monstrous humanoid traits.
+Your creature type changes to monstrous humanoid, and you gain all associated traits.
 You are always treated as a hag for the purpose of coven abilities and effects that interact with hags.
 In addition, you gain DR 10/cold iron and spell resistance equal to 6 + your sorcerer level.
 Finally, you are immune to charm, cold, fear, fire, and sleep effects.

 :::info[Changes]
 Type changes to Monstrous Humanoid and treated as a Hag.
 Added immunity to charm, cold, fear, fire and sleep effects.